zturtledog/ink-nown/formatting.md

 the "//TODO: " indicates that something is needed to be done

-sign files you contributed to with "//# author : "
+sign files you contributed to with "//# contributor : "

 ## varibles